 - cultivate a commitment to ethical practices and behavior in counseling, counselor education, supervision, and research; and

-- acquire an understanding of the social, vocational, educational, psychological needs of individuals served in various settings such as schools, vocational, or counseling centers.
+- acquire an understanding of the social, vocational, educational, and psychological needs of individuals served in various settings such as schools, vocational, or counseling centers.

 The Doctor of Philosophy program in rehabilitation and counselor education with a counselor education and supervision (CES) subprogram requires a minimum of 72 s.h. of graduate credit.
 The program provides students with knowledge and skills related to general counseling (including mental health and school counseling), teaching, consulting, supervising counselors, and conducting research.
 Graduates enter professional work as counselors, counselor supervisors, counselor educators, researchers and/or consultants, or work in other positions requiring expertise in human relations.
 Students may choose an emphasis in an area agreed upon by faculty advisors.

 Counselor education and supervision graduates are prepared to teach the knowledge and skills required of professional counselors and to supervise beginning and advanced counselors, perform counseling interventions with individuals and groups, and teach human relations skills in colleges or universities.
 They provide professional consultation with counseling practitioners, educators, and policymakers about counseling program development and evaluation.
 They also may perform research that contributes to knowledge about counseling, supervision, and counselor education.

 The program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The American Counseling Association (ACA), the Association for Counselor Education and Supervision (ACES), and The National Council on Rehabilitation Education (NCRE) are the professional organizations most related to program activities.

 Curriculum includes required courses in counseling, in research tools and applications, and a dissertation.